Holiday Sale is NOW until 12/15 Gift certificates available in the shop

 Simplify Your Family's Emergency Preparedness

-Do it.
+Do It.

 Now.

 Most of us probably haven’t experienced an emergency where we were separated from our family and unable to communicate with them.
 In a day where we can literally contact anyONE, at any TIME, it is almost incomprehensible that we would ever be put in a situation where that option would be taken from us.
-BUT…In the cases that we’ve already covered in Steps 1-6, there are already some instances where this could occur!!
+But those circumstances DO exist, so keep reading to find out how to make sure your entire family is on the same page.

-There should be 2 sections in your PRINTED Family Emergency Plan.
+There should be 2 sections in your printed family emergency plan

 I say printed because your Emergency Plan should cover all sorts of information.
 Don’t worry – we are getting to the point where I will provide you with a recap.
 It will be a checklist of things to go over as a family and ensure everything is up to standard and everyone knows what to do in certain emergencies.
 But you don’t want your Family Emergency Plan to be 20 pages long.
 Your kids aren’t going to be able to run and grab the Family Emergency Plan to read how to pop out the screen on their bedroom window if they wake up to a house fire.